UCF/Athena-Framework/_docs/components/card.md

     <img class="card-img-top" data-src="holder.js/100px160/" alt="Card image cap">
     <div class="card-block">
       <h4 class="card-title">Card title that wraps to a new line</h4>
-      <p class="card-text">This is a longer card with supporting text below as a natural lead-in to additional content.
+      <p class="card-text">This is a longer card with supporting text below as a natural leafd-in to additional content.
 This content is a little bit longer.</p>
     </div>
   </div>
   <div class="card p-3">